Victor-Oyigeya/Manage-file-permissions-using-Linux-commands/README.md

 The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
 The <b>chmod</b> command changes the permissions on files and directories.
 The first argument indicates what permissions should be changed, and the second argument specifies the file or directory.
 In this example, I removed write permissions from <b>other</b> for the <b>project_k.txt</b> file.
 After this, I used <b>ls -la</b> to review the updates I made.

 ## Change file permissions on a hidden file
-The research team at my organization recently archived .project_x.txt.
-They do not want anyone to have write access to this project, but the user and group should have read access.
+The research team at my organization recently archived <b>.project_x.txt</b>.
+They do not want anyone to have write access to this project, but the <b>user</b> and <b>group</b> should have read access.

 The following code demonstrates how I used Linux commands to change the permissions:

  ![Screenshot 2024-09-04 225942](https://github.com/user-attachments/assets/231ddd21-3a0d-4cb6-9adc-f0cf6841bbc6)

 The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
-I know .project_x.txt is a hidden file because it starts with a period (.).
-In this example, I removed write permissions from the user and group, and added read permissions to the group.
-I removed write permissions from the user with u-w.
-Then, I removed write permissions from the group with g-w, and added read permissions to the group with g+r.
+I know .<b>project_x.txt</b> is a hidden file because it starts with a period (.).
+In this example, I removed write permissions from the <b>user</b> and <b>group</b>, and added read permissions to the <b>group</b>.
+I removed write permissions from the <b>user</b> with <b>"u-w"</b>.
+Then, I removed write permissions from the <b>group</b> with <b>"g-w"</b>, and added read permissions to the <b>group</b> with <b>"g+r"</b>.

 ## Change directory permissions
-My organization only wants the researcher2 user to have access to the drafts directory and its contents.
-This means that no one other than researcher2 should have execute permissions.
+My organization only wants the <b>researcher2 user</b> to have access to the drafts directory and its contents.
+This means that no one other than <b>researcher2</b> should have execute permissions.

 The following code demonstrates how I used Linux commands to change the permissions:

  ![Screenshot 2024-09-04 230330](https://github.com/user-attachments/assets/e4b8874b-2bba-4951-942f-ab2526c7a4b2)

 The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
-I previously determined that the group had execute permissions, so I used the chmod command to remove them.
-The researcher2 user already had execute permissions, so they did not need to be added.
+I previously determined that the <b>group</b> had execute permissions, so I used the <b>chmod</b> command to remove them.
+The <b>researcher2 user</b> already had execute permissions, so they did not need to be added.

 ## Summary
 I changed multiple permissions to match the level of authorization my organization wanted for files and directories in the projects directory.
-The first step in this was using ls -la to check the permissions for the directory.
+The first step in this was using <b>ls -la</b> to check the permissions for the directory.
 This informed my decisions in the following steps.
-I then used the chmod command multiple times to change the permissions on files and directories.
+I then used the <b>chmod</b> command multiple times to change the permissions on files and directories.